ionic-team/ionic-docs/docs/api/datetime.md

 Developers can provide their own buttons for advanced custom behavior.

-`ion-datetime` has `cancel` and `reset` methods that developers can call when clicking on custom buttons.
+`ion-datetime` has `confirm`, `cancel`, and `reset` methods that developers can call when clicking on custom buttons.
 The `reset` method also allows developers to provide a date to reset the datetime to.

 <CustomizingButtons />

 ## Theming

-Ionic's powerful theming system can be used to easily your entire app to match a certain theme.
+Ionic's powerful theming system can be used to easily change your entire app to match a certain theme.
 In this example, we used the [Color Creator](../theming/colors#new-color-creator) and the [Stepped Color Generator](../theming/themes#stepped-color-generator) to create a rose color palette that we can use for `ion-datetime`.

 The benefit of this approach is that every component, not just `ion-datetime`, can automatically take advantage of this theme.